Job Title and Responsibilities

 Service User Involvement

 Critical approaches to mental health care

-Hanley, B., Scott, H. & Priest, H. (in Press) The impact of organisational change on professionals working within a Community Mental Health Team (CMHT): A psychodynamic perspective.
+Hanley, B., Scott, H. & Priest, H. (2017) The impact of organisational change on professionals working within a Community Mental Health Team (CMHT): A psychodynamic perspective.
 Psychoanalytic Psychotherapy.

 Shead, J., Scott, H. & Rose, J. (2016) Investigating predictors and moderators of burnout in staff working in services for people with intellectual disabilities: The role of emotional intelligence, exposure to violence, and self-efficacy.
 International Journal of Developmental Disabilities, 62 (4), 224-233.

 Kelly, J., Scott, H. & Bryan, H. (2014) Emotional intelligence, coping style, and social support as predictors of post-traumatic stress disorder.
 Journal of Search & Rescue, 1 (3), 29-45.

 Darongkamas, J., Scott, H. & Taylor, E. (2011) Kick-starting men’s mental health: An evaluation of the effect of playing football on mental health service users’ well-being.
 International Journal of Mental Health Promotion, 13 (3), 14-21.